-Narthex (the front desk)
+Shepherd Notes (the front desk)

-What Narthex is and why it exists
+What Shepherd Notes is and why it exists

-Narthex is for everything people tell you on the way out of church or over the counter — the half-sentences that used to live on sticky notes and in your memory.
+Shepherd Notes is for everything people tell you on the way out of church or over the counter — the half-sentences that used to live on sticky notes and in your memory.
 You jot it down once, and Vianney sorts it, works out who it is about, and drafts a kind reply for you to review.

 How it thinks